jdudekay/WarpSpeed/README.md

 As it currently stands there are no further statistics which **WarpSpeed** can reliably extract.

+## Miscellaneous
+### Updating WarpSpeed

+At the main prompt asking which date you're doing Night Audit for, enter "update" (Without quotations) and the program will update itself to the latest released version and close itself.

+### Error-Checking

+WarpSpeed will perform basic error-checking and correcting functions upon startup to help mitigate errors.

 If you have ANY questions, feel free to contact John Dudek at ANY time, 24/7 @ (631)745-0820 or jdudek@thewestinhouston.com

+*WarpSpeed uses parts of Xpdf to more effectively maniuplate .pdf files.*
+*The Xpdf software and documentation are copyright 1996-2019 Glyph & Cog, LLC.*

 *WarpSpeed: Night Audit Accelerator Copyright (C) 2020 John Dudek*